ardiesan/engineers-log/_posts/2022-11-1-first-things-to-do-after-switching-os-windows-to-ubuntu.md

 - **rm (remove file)** - delete a file/directory using this command.
 P.S.
 File is permanently deleted thus there is no way of getting it back.
 - **touch (create new empty file)** - creates a new empty file
 - **man (read the manual)** - this command is extremely helpful.
 This gets you the documentation of any linux commands.
-- **sudo (escalate user privileges)** - this enables you to temporarily elevate your user account into a super/root user
+- **sudo (elevate user privileges)** - this enables you to temporarily elevate your user account into a super/root user

 <br />

+Now, you are set!
+Remember, this is only the tip of the iceberg.
+There are much more concepts you have learn from here on out.
+So, stay curious and practice practice practice!